 Career Guidance, Education and Services

 In Year 11, Career Education is incorporated into the Step Up programme.
-It focuses on the development of a Curriculum Vitae for each student, broadening knowledge of career and study options, assisting with subject choice and introducing them to useful resources.
+These focus on self-awareness, broadening knowledge of career and study options, assisting with subject choice and introducing them to useful resources.
 We place emphasis on students becoming informed about career options and give them a sound understanding of the concept of a career path being an individual lifelong progression in learning and work.

-Additional information and guidance is readily available through individual interviews with the Careers Advisor on request, resources in the Careers Room and online resources, especially http://www.careers.govt.nz.
+Additional information and guidance is readily available through individual interviews with the Careers Advisor on request, resources in the Careers Room and online resources, especially the SMC Careers website, Career Central digital platform and Careers NZ.

 ABILITY + INTEREST + REQUIREMENTS OF FUTURE OCCUPATION = SUBJECT CHOICE